Vita3K/Vita3K/README.md

 Your device **must** have a 64 bit operating system for Vita3K to run.

-If you get a "VCRUNTME140_1.dll was not found" error, download and install the [Visual C++ 2015-2019 Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe).
+(Windows) If you get a "VCRUNTME140_1.dll was not found" error, download and install the [Visual C++ 2015-2019 Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe).

+(Linux) You will need to have xdg-desktop-portal installed for the emulator to work correctly.

 ## Downloads
 * Windows